tom171296/BlogNet/_posts/2026/2026-01-06-provenance-and-attestation.md

 - **Provenance is unforgeable** (SLSA Level 3)
   Secrets are isolated, protected from user builds, and every field in the provenance is generated or verified by the build platform.

-An example of a provenance file in [in-toto](https://in-toto.io/) format looks like this:
+An example of a provenance file looks like this:
 ```json
 {
     "_type": "https://in-toto.io/Statement/v1",